About gambling and racing in the NT

 Greyhound racing

 The only greyhound racing track is at Winnellie Park in Darwin.
-Meetings are usually held every Friday evening.
+Meetings are held every Sunday and every second Wednesday.

-UBET facilities are available at the major thoroughbred race tracks and the greyhound race track.
+UBET NT facilities are available at the major thoroughbred race tracks and the greyhound race track.

 The following laws, regulations and standards apply to gambling and betting in the NT.